yangzhao3d/backbone-fundamentals/backbone-fundamentals.md

-# Exercise 3: Your First Modular Backbone + RequireJS App
+# Exercise 3: Your First Modular Backbone + RequireJS App |zh: 模块化开发

 In this chapter, we'll look at our first practical Backbone & RequireJS project - how to build a modular Todo application.
 Similar to exercise 1, the application will allow us to add new todos, edit new todos and clear todo items that have been marked as completed.
 For a more advanced practical, see the section on mobile Backbone development.